-Performance points scores at age 14-16 in Northern Ireland are reported on a 0-58 scale with the following points assigned to each grade:
+Performance points scores at age 14 to 16 in Northern Ireland are reported on a 0–58 scale with the following points assigned to each grade:

-ICT GCSE was withdrawn from the 2019 (14-16) English performance tables.
-We will be withdrawing this qualification due to the lack of demand following the withdrawal.
+ICT GCSE was withdrawn from the 2019 (14 to 16) English performance tables.
+We will be withdrawing this qualification due to the lack of demand.
 September 2019 will be the last two year cohort.
 Two alternative products are our Cambridge Nationals in Creative iMedia and Information Technologies.

-Performance points at age 16-19 in Northern Ireland are reported on a 0-300 scale for one A Level size qualification (360 guided learning hours) and multiples of this for larger qualifications are set out below:
+Performance points at age 16 to 19 in Northern Ireland are reported on a 0–300 scale for one A Level size qualification (360 guided learning hours) and multiples of this for larger qualifications are set out below:

-Further information on performance points is available from the Department of Education website.
+Further information on performance points is available from the Department of Education.

 UCAS tariff points differ from the accountability performance points above.

-In all cases, there are alternative versions of these qualifications, which do include external examinations and continue to be funded in England and appear on England’s 16-19 performance tables.
+In all cases, there are alternative versions of these qualifications, which do include external examinations and continue to be funded in England and appear on England’s 16 to 19 performance tables.

 However, as Northern Ireland has devolved administration arrangements, decisions to remove funding approval in England do not affect the availability of these qualifications in other parts of the UK.